Garden Fire Pit Buying Guide: Steel, Cast Iron and Corten Compared

 What is the best material for a UK garden fire pit?

 Corten weathering steel is the best material for UK gardens that want a lifetime piece.
 It develops a stable rust-coloured patina in 18-24 months and never needs painting.
 Powder-coated steel is the right choice for casual use under £200.
 Cast iron suits period properties where weight and traditional foundry detail matter.
-Avoid 1.5-2mm thin sheet steel - it warps within 2-3 winters.

 How thick should the wall of a fire pit be?